 1. What is the turnaround time?

-The entire RPPA process takes approximately 8-10 weeks to complete (This time frame accounts for sample accumulation and sample processing time).
+The entire RPPA process takes approximately 8-10 weeks to complete.
+This timeframe accounts for sample accumulation and sample processing time.
 Once we accumulate 1,000 samples from customers to accommodate a full set, the RPPA processing time is approximately 4 weeks.
-Service is provided on a "first-come, first-served" basis.
+Service is provided on a "first come, first served" basis; note that “first come” refers to samples received and requires a fully approved iLab request and arranging for sample drop off or shipping with the RPPA Core.
 We encourage you to submit your online forms and samples as soon as possible.

 2. How should I prepare my samples?
 Do you have special protocols?

-Yes, we have protein extraction protocols posted under the Antibody Information & Protocols Page.
-We can also provide lysis buffer and SDS sample buffer for your sample preparation.
-Please contact the Core to arrange a pick-up or shipment of the buffers.
-If we will be shipping the buffers, a valid FedEx number for shipping charges will be required.
+Yes, we have protein extraction protocols posted on the Resources page.
+You can also purchase lysis buffer and 4× SDS sample buffer from the Core through iLab.
+The charge is $1.50/ml (+ applicable overhead).
+Please contact core personnel to schedule a pickup or shipment of the buffers.
+For shipping, we require you to provide a valid FedEx number for shipping charges.

 3. After completion, what information and data can I expect to receive from the Core?